Messaging

 Overview

 Follow Chrome's message passing guide to understand how message passing works in web extensions.
-In Google's examples, just replace chrome
+In Google's examples, just replace chrome with browser, and it will work in WXT.

 Here's a basic request/response example: